Catholic Church and politics in the United States

 Members of the Catholic Church have been active in the elections of the United States since the mid-19th century.
 The United States has never had religious parties (unlike much of the world, especially in Europe and Latin America).
 There has never been an American Catholic religious party, either local, state or national.

-In 1776, Catholics comprised less than 1% of the population of the new nation, especially in Maryland.
+In 1776, Catholics comprised less than 1% of the total population of the new nation, though they were a considerably larger proportion of the population in Maryland, which had been founded a haven for Catholics persecuted in England.
 Growth was slow until the 1840s, when heavy immigration began from Germany and Ireland.
 After 1880 Catholics arrived from Italy, Poland and elsewhere in Catholic Europe.
 Migration from Mexico, Puerto Rico and Central America came in the 20th and 21st centuries.
 The membership is about 68 million members today.
 Catholic voters now comprise 25% to 27% of the national electorate.
 85% of today's Catholics report their faith to be "somewhat" to "very important" to them.
 From the mid-19th century down to 1964 Catholics were solidly Democratic, sometimes at the 80–90% level.
 From the 1930s to the 1950s Catholics formed a core part of the New Deal Coalition, with overlapping memberships in the church, labor unions, big city machines, and the working class, all of which promoted liberal policy positions in domestic affairs and anti-communism during the Cold War.

 Since the election of the nation's first Catholic president in 1960, Catholics have split about 50–50 between the two major parties in national elections.
 Beginning with the decline of unions and big city machines, increased suburbanization and with upward mobility into the middle classes, Catholics have drifted away from liberalism of the Democratic Party and toward conservatism on economic issues (such as taxes).
 Since the end of the Cold War, their strong anti-Communism has faded in importance.
 On social issues the Catholic Church takes strong positions against abortion and same-sex marriage and has formed coalitions with Protestant evangelicals.